 Can I Use Regular Brown Rice Instead of White Rice?

 Yes, you can use brown rice instead of white, but it takes longer to cook.
-If you choose brown rice, I recommend cooking it separately first, then adding it to the unstuffed pepper skillet at the end.
+I usually cook it separately first, then add it to the unstuffed pepper skillet at the end.

 Is This Recipe Gluten-Free?